-The numbers after the country name are the number of cows typically put to the bull each year.
-For the UK farms, UK-70 is a lowland farm in the South West who finishes the weaned calves on farm.
-UK-100 is a typical upland farm in North Yorkshire that sells the calves at weaning.
+The UK includes a typical lowland farm in the South West who finishes the weaned calves on farm and a typical upland farm in North Yorkshire that sells the calves at weaning.

 Returns will include the value of calves at weaning as well as cull or breeding cow sales.

 The main differences are that countries such as Australia, Canada, Brazil and the US manage more cows per labour unit than typical UK farms.
 They will also have little machinery and equipment investment and rely on grazed grass all year round, with no housing in the winter.
 Many farms around the world (from Europe; the North and South Americas; South Africa and Namibia; to Australia and New Zealand) typically practice rotational or paddock grazing by measuring and managing forage access and production.

 The number of calves weaned per 100 cows put to bull varies but the US, France and Ireland typically achieve over 90 calves per 100 cows put to the bull.
 Canada, Australia and the UK will typically be weaning 85 to 86 calves per 100 cows put to the bull.

 A significant difference between the countries is the age at first calving.
 In Australia, Canada and the US cows typically first calve at 24 months of age; Ireland 26 months; the UK and France 30-31 months and Brazil 36 months (for Bos Indicus cattle).
 This will have a significant impact on costs of production and the number of calves a cow produces in her lifetime, particularly where farms first calving at 24 months of age also have low replacement rates.